-Modern typing programs have a vast number of tools for formatting text.
-In addition to the usual typeface formatting (bold, italic, font types), you can also control the columns of text and the paragraph's position on the page, for example.
+Modern word processors have a vast number of tools for formatting text.
+In addition to the usual font formatting (bold, italic, font types), you can also control the columns of text and the paragraph's position on the page, for example.

 When there are many things to define, it easily takes much time to format text.
-Fortunately, advanced typing programs have a way to make formatting almost automatic.
+Fortunately, advanced word processors have a way to make formatting almost automatic.
 This tool is a design template commonly called a style.

 A style is a set of appearance definitions that belong to a single paragraph, whether it's line spacing, letter type, or tab setting.
 Once a particular style is defined, all the formatting specifications can be pinned to the paragraph with a single command.
 The most important styles that come ready in Word are: